arslan-r/arslan-r.github.io/projects/project-5.md

 </p>

 Naive Bayes will be used for this Machine Learning project.
-Explanation was obtained from the following website. http://theprofessionalspoint.blogspot.com/2019/03/advantages-and-disadvantages-of-naive.html
+Explanation was obtained from this [website](http://theprofessionalspoint.blogspot.com/2019/03/advantages-and-disadvantages-of-naive.html).

 Bayes theorem is represented with the following expression: